christine-hu/playtown/README.md

 - Access to the server by going to the URL `localhost:8000` via your web browser.

-- Navigate to the repository.
+- Navigate to the repository via the local server.
 If the game does not begin automatically, click on the `index.html` file.